If you are like me, you can’t afford to buy a whole new wardrobe each summer. So, what I do when the weather starts changing is I shop my own closet.

 Now, that may sound kind of silly to some people, but it actually can be a lot of fun and can save you a lot of money on your wardrobe.

 I don’t know how many times I have found a piece of clothing that I forgot I had or realized that I had way too many black tanks and didn’t need any more of them.

 Here are some tips for shopping your own closet to save you money and get you organized for summer.

 Organize and Purge

 The first thing that you should do is pull everything out of your closet and drawers.
 Make sure you have enough time to concentrate on this as it can be quite a task especially if you have a lot of clothes.

-Organize it all by the type of clothing it is, for example pile all the skirts together, all the tank tops together, and all your shorts together, and so on.
+Organize it all by the type of clothing it is, for example pile all the skirts together, all the tank tops together, and all your shorts and jeans together, and so on.

 While you are sorting, be sure to purge any clothing that you don’t want anymore.
 You can donate the clothes that are still in good condition and toss the clothes that have seen their day.